kedmahamelberg-ai/kedmahamelberg/_pages/cv.md

 [Download CV (PDF)](/assets/kedma_hamelberg_cv_aug2025)

-If you'd like a tailored version, feel free to get in touch.
+If you would like a tailored version, feel free to get in touch.